sussmanLab/cellGPU/INSTALLATION.md

 Note that, thanks to the CGAL dependency (which, with some work, can be removed), your compiler needs to support features of C++14.
 This package has been tested with gcc-6 and gcc-7.5 (and equivalent g++ versions)

-The current iteration of the code was written using some features of C++11, and was compiled using CUDA-11.0.
+The current iteration of the code was written using some features of C++14, and was compiled using CUDA-11.0.
 The code has been tested with CUDA versions as early as 6.5, and uses compute capability 3.5 devices and higher.
-It ought to work on lower compute capability devices; compile without the "-arch=sm_35" flag to run on them.

-The Voronoi model branch uses the CGAL library; this dependency can be removed, if necessary, by monkeying with the code to run "fullTriangulation()" rather than "globalTriangulationCGAL()" in the relevant spots.
-This is highly discouraged, and the code may be much less stable as a result.

 In any event,
 CGAL-5.0.2 was used, which in turn requires up-to-date versions of the gmp and mpfr libraries.